exercism/go/concepts/variadic-functions/introduction.md

 ```

 A function can have non-variadic parameters before the variadic one.
-A function have at most one variadic parameter and it must be the last parameter.
+A function can have at most one variadic parameter and it must be the last parameter.

 ```go
 func greet(greeting string, names ...string) {